Thecgroupstudio/cgroup-vsl-funnel/email-sequence-explanation.md

     <p>After our conversation, I'm confident that this program will help you address the leadership challenges you mentioned, particularly around [Specific_Challenge_Mentioned].</p>

-    <p>The July immersion is filling up quickly, with only 5 spots remaining.
+    <p>The July immersion is filling up quickly, with very limited spots remaining.
 I'd love to have you join us for this transformative experience.</p>

     <div style="text-align: center; margin: 30px 0;">
         <a href="https://mastermind.thecgroupstudio.com/payment.html" style="background-color: #4169e1; color: white; padding: 12px 25px; text-decoration: none; border-radius: 5px; font-weight: bold;">Secure Your Spot Now</a>